Inside:How you can identify teen test anxiety and help them overcome it

 Once they reach high school, the stress is immense as they’re led to believe that their futures depend on their ability to get the best grades and the best test scores.
 They often build their schedule filled with honors and AP classes that take up most of their free time, and some even base their self-esteem on their academic performance.

 Mid-terms and finals have a significant impact on their grade point average.
-College entrance and AP exams play an out-sized role in the paths that will be available to them as adults.
+College entrance and AP exams play an outsized role in the paths available to them as adults.
 It’s not surprising our teenagers are struggling.

 Symptoms of Teen Test Anxiety

 Many factors contribute to test anxiety.
-Students may be afraid of failure, they may have a history of poor performance on tests, or they may have other conditions that pre-dispose them such as ADHD or other learning challenges.
+Students may fear failure, have a history of poor performance on tests, or have other conditions that predispose them, such as ADHD or other learning challenges.

 For some young people, they will always have a little nervousness before taking a test.
 For others, it can be a crippling experience that could lead to a panic attack or breakdown.